How much paper do you use at the office? Are you recycling?

 After our Spring 2015 Waste Audit, we noticed that paper waste was one of our challenges as well; in our offices, our warehouse, and our manufacturing facility.
-Using less paper is one of our key commitments here at Envirotech.
-We continue to look for new ways to help reduce the amount of paper we use and manage our paper waste better.
+Using less is one of our key commitments here at Envirotech.
+We continue to look for new ways to help reduce the amount of what we use and manage our waste better.
 There are always challenges, but we are dedicated to making improvements towards a greener business, and a greener planet.

 Reduce, Reuse, Recycle is our mantra at Envirotech when it comes to selling office furniture.
 When it comes to how we manage our waste, including paper, it is no different. #GoingGreen

-8 Tips on Going Green with Paper
+8 Tips on Going Green

 1. Double-Sided Print Policy